sgardoll/sgardoll/README.md

 ### Growth engineer building AI integrations and developer tools

-I'm a former FlutterFlow and Universal operator.
-I work across product, engineering, and growth, mostly with early-stage teams.
-Give me an ambiguous product idea and I'll turn it into working software quickly, then scale it.
+I'm a former FlutterFlow and BuildShip engineer.
+I work across product, engineering, and growth, mostly with early-stage teams and founders.
+Give me an ambiguous product idea and I'll turn it into working software quickly, then help you scale it.

 I build developer tools that make app-building less tedious.
-Lately, that has meant connecting AI agents and custom environments to FlutterFlow, putting Gemma models on-device, and bringing real-time ElevenLabs voice systems to mobile apps.
+Lately, that has meant connecting AI agents and custom integrations into mobile apps, putting AI models on-device, and bringing real-time ElevenLabs voice agents to production-ready systems.
 I also ship cross-platform products from design through the app stores.

 ---